I will not fail . . .

 The elves.
 Pupils of white within a pool of gray.
 An entire race decimated.
 After the passing of ages she could still see the eyes and knew that their white pupils would be burned into her mind for all time.

 'You can join us anytime,' he wearily replied, shaking his head.
 'You know that, Alana.
 The real question is are you ready?'

 Will I ever be? she reflected, choosing to save the thought for her mind alone.
 Adros . . .
 What have I done to you?

 'Despite our best plans, best efforts, the worlds continue dying.
 We have all failed, and lost that which we love.
-We need you back, Alana.
-We are the final hope.
-Without us, all will perish, it is inevitable.
+I need you back, Alana.
+The Chosen are the final hope.
+Without them, all will perish.
+It is inevitable.
 Every Child matters.'

 Despite her many failures, her time alone had taught her only one thing.

 I will not stand back and watch as another world falls into darkness.